top of page

 When I delivered his eulogy four days later, I told the congregation made up in part of hundreds of firemen with whom my dad worked for over four decades, “I love Ms. Webster.
 She is the only one of many who properly defines, ‘father.’
 A father is a man of any begotten child, meaning a father does not have to be natural or biological.”

 As I was to my dad, Cameron was to me.
-Although we were never married, once Jeannine and I knew we’d be together forever and I was expected to be her father figure, I made an oath to myself to do my part to help Jeannine raise her the same way my dad raised me: hard but fair.
+Although we were never married, once Jeannine and I knew we’d be together forever, Jeannine and even her parents came to encourage me to be a father figure to her.
+I made an oath to myself to do my part to help Jeannine raise her the same way my dad raised me: hard but fair.
 That’s to say, the same way I raised my own, natural girls.
-I loved Cameron as one of my own - not just because she was an extension of Jeannine.
+I loved Cameron as one of my own and not just because she was an extension of Jeannine.
+Throughout the passage of the years, Cameron would come to refer to me as her step dad.

 I could not help but notice the significant emotional and behavioral changes in Cameron beginning that summer of 2022.
 I sensed her changes were far more significant than most other teenage girls.
 She became outwardly hostile toward me; regularly disrespectful to her mother; and down right obnoxious.
-She skipped school (with Jeannine’s consent and knowledge, by the way).
-She couldn’t keep steady friends.
-She ignored any idea of boundary.
-And she bounced around from travel volleyball team to travel volleyball team because no coach wanted her cancer on their sideline and because Jeannine couldn’t accept the fact that Cameron couldn’t make the teams she wanted to play on for nothing other than her piss-poor attitude.
+She skipped school - with Jeannine’s consent and knowledge - and against my opinions of her truancy; she couldn’t keep steady friends; she ignored any idea of boundary; and rebelled against any accountability.
+Wanting to play youth travel volleyball, she bounced around from travel volleyball team to travel volleyball team because no coach wanted her cancer on their sideline and because Jeannine couldn’t accept the fact that Cameron couldn’t make the teams she wanted to play on for nothing other than her piss-poor attitude.

 I knew there were deeper-rooted problems at play, and I did what any parent might do: I investigated.
 I wanted to know why Cameron had so mightily changed.

-There’s a pretty good place to start mining for answers’ to a child’s abrupt change in behavior: social media.
+There’s a pretty good place to start mining for answers to a child’s abrupt change in behavior: social media.
 And that’s exactly where I started.
 Now - I hope I’m not unlike other parents in that I’m not the most fluent social media user.
-Yeah, I’ve had a Facebook account that was used off-and-on for a few years, but I never took to the social media frenzy like everyone else back when it all began.
+Sure, I’ve had a Facebook account that I used off-and-on for a few years, but I never took to the social media frenzy like everyone else back when it all began.
 I saw it as a bullshit way to advertise your life’s façade.
 There’s that word again - bullshit.

 I only had, at that time in July, 2022, a Facebook account.
 Cameron was one of my Facebook friends.
 When I clicked on her Facebook page, there were links to her other social media profiles.
 I started with her Instagram and worked my way through her TikTok account.
 What I found was shocking.